How to Deal with Bathroom Condensation

 You may also want to consider double glazed windows if you only have single glazed.
 Single glazing is colder and attracts more condensation.

-If your bathroom doesn’t have a window, don’t worry!
-An extractor fan can help control condensation.
-If you don’t fit an extractor fan, the condensation has nowhere to escape, which can lead to major issues.
 An extractor fan takes the moist air out of your bathroom and transports it outside.
 You should clean the extractor fan every so often to remove dust and dirt – this ensures it runs effectively.

 Bathroom mirrors can quickly steam up and become covered in condensation.
 There are a couple of solutions to prevent this from happening.
 You can fit a new mirror with a heated demister pad – this will keep the surface of the mirror warm, so there’s no chance for any condensation to form.
 If you don’t want to upgrade your bathroom mirror you can lather it up with shaving cream and wipe clean with a towel – it will stay fog free for a while, it’s as simple as that!